AdobeDocs/experience-manager-learn.en/help/spa-react-tutorial/integrate-spa.md

 ---
-title: Integrate a SPA | Create your first React SPA in AEM
+title: Integrate a SPA | Getting Started with the AEM SPA Editor and React
 description: Understand how the source code for a Single Page Application (SPA) written in React can be integrated with an Adobe Experience Manager (AEM) Project.
 Learn to use modern front-end tools, like a webpack dev server, to rapidly develop the SPA against the AEM JSON model API.
 sub-product: sites
 feature: maven-archetype, SPA Editor